Why is Brexit taking sooo long?

 These are external links and will open in a new window

-It's been almost two years since the UK voted to leave the EU and the negotiations, pronouncements and progress reports seem never-ending.
+It's been more than two years since the UK voted to leave the EU and the negotiations, pronouncements and progress reports seem never-ending.

-So while there's nearly a year to go until Brexit day, with a 21-month transition period after that, we ask why does it seem to be taking sooo long?
+So while there's just over six months until Brexit day, with a 21-month transition period after that, we ask why does it seem to be taking sooo long?

 We voted in 2016 – why is it taking so long to leave?